KygoSkyrus/mern/server/Notes.md

 ### DEFECTS

+- set isuserloggedin to false whenever session expired is returned bcz it needs to refersh to show s=the signin option back when expired while the app is running
 - dont focus on discount now,, let irt as it is,,later add a field in product form where seller will update discount
 - one backspaceing in otp inputs,,two digits are getting erased
 - if product has more tha one image sthen its not uploading the other images on slow network,,its an issue